BOMA San Francisco Members:

 Your voice is needed on the CAC.
 Help them plan for the future of transportation in San Francisco.

-There is currently one vacancy on the Authority's Citizens Advisory Committee (CAC).
-The Plans and Programs Committee will be considering the incumbent and other applicants to fill this vacancy at its meeting on November 8 at 9:30 a.m. at City Hall, Room 263.
-They are looking for ethnic diversity and district representation for District 7.
+There are currently three vacancies on the Authority's Citizens Advisory Committee (CAC).
+The Plans and Programs Committee will be considering the incumbent and other applicants to fill this vacancy in May 2012.
+The SFCTA strives for ethnic diversity and district representation and will seek representatives for Districts 4, 5, and 11 in May 2012, but accept applications for all districts on a rolling basis.

 The Authority accepts applications on a continuous basis.
 Applicants are required to attend one of the Authority's Plans and Programs Committee meetings to speak on their own behalf.
 Note that appearing before the committee is a prerequisite for appointment, though not a guarantee.
 The Committee will then make recommendations for appointments to the full Authority Board of Commissioners, which makes the final decision.